harumanu/preloader/README.md

-A simple preloader that utilizes jQuery deferreds and takes multiple callbacks.
+A simple preloader that utilizes jQuery deferreds to delay code execution until the specified external assets have been loaded.
+Supports multiple callbacks passed to its done method.

 ### Usage